Black girl thinks as White arms hold up words manager, IT, doctor, lawyer

 How to Figure Out What You Want to Do After High School

 Many students get halfway through high school and realize they have no idea what they want to study in college, let alone what they want to do with the rest of their lives.
 And it’s understandable; it’s hard to figure out what you love enough to do as a career.
 Whether you’re not sure how to start the college application process or you don’t know whether college is even right for you, don’t panic!
-There are many resources to help you out of your confusion and ways to address what’s be for you.
+There are many resources to help you out of your confusion and ways to address what’s best for you.

 What do you want to “be”?

 If you’re not quite sure what you want to be when you grow up, there are several things you should do.
 First, go to a career fair.
 Your high school may host one, or a neighboring school might.
 You can always talk to your school counselor about local career fairs if you can’t seem to find one.
 Career fairs are great because you can talk to people about all types of jobs.
 You can also look at military options at these events if you’re interested in enlisting.
 If you can’t make it to a career fair (or in addition to one), take a career aptitude test.
-There are plenty of free ones online, but check with your school counselor to see if they already have one you can take.
-The one your school counselor gives you may offer more accurate or a wider range of results.
-Once you get some idea of a future career, look at the education requirements.
+There are plenty of free ones online but check with your school counselor to see if they already have one you can take.
+The one your school counselor gives you may offer a more accurate or wider range of results.
+Once you get some idea of a future career, look at the college education requirements.
 You might find that you don’t need to earn a bachelor’s degree—you may need to go to technical school or community college instead.
 Choosing your future is a personal experience that needs to be customized to your needs.
 Make sure you explore all your options and do diligent research before coming to a conclusion.

 What should you study?